titu1994/Tiger-Game/README.md

-Observations can be checked by self.observations and actions can be taken using self.actions as shown in the example code (which uses Leslie Kaelbling's optimal Finite State Machine model for the Tiger game)
+Observations can be checked by self.observations and actions can be taken using self.actions as shown in the example code (which uses Leslie Kaelbling's optimal Finite State Machine model for the Tiger game).

+To run the code, use `python tigergame.py`.
+To run with arguments use `python tigergame.py -v -t 1e5 -a 0.8 ...`

 Parameters
 --------------------------------------